Schoolgirl expulsion reignites French migration row

-Hundreds of pupils blocked high schools in the Paris region and joined protests over expulsions as the government sought to deflect blame from Valls, promising to review the treatment of Leonarda Dibrani, whose family entered France illegally in 2009 and had exhausted legal appeals against expulsion.
+Pupils blockaded several high schools in the Paris region on Thursday in protest at expulsions as the government sought to deflect blame from Valls, promising to review the treatment of Leonarda Dibrani, whose family entered France illegally in 2009 and had exhausted legal appeals against expulsion.

 Some Socialist lawmakers accused Valls, the most popular minister in President Francois Hollande’s government, of betraying the left’s values with tough immigration policies that led to the girl’s arrest during a class outing.